Lennix/HappyAuction/readme.txt

     login fails will retry with 3 second delay.
     Call this each iteration in your main loop.
 If other operations are suddenly failing its a sign you've been disconnected at which point haReLogin will kick in.
 See working example in Bots/GemMiner.lua.
+Example:
     - name:     account name
     - password: account password
     - status:   true if successful relogin